 A bright green beetle that damages leaf blades.

-Not very large in size - up to 12 mm long, common in the European part of Russia and Siberia.
-The pest hibernates in the soil.
-In the spring they begin to act actively.
+Not particularly large in size - up to 12 mm long, common in the European part of Russia and Siberia.
+The pest overwinters in the soil.
+In the spring they begin to actively act.

-Leaf weevils are polyphagous, have a rather bright color - from green-blue to bronze-brown.
-Often males and females often have different colors.
+Leaf weevils are polyphagous and have quite bright colors - from green-blue to bronze-brown.
+Males and females often have different colors.

-The beetles of most species come out of the soil in spring, when the rosaceous plants are in the rosebud phase.
-Usually they feed in the early morning, evening and at night, as well as in cloudy weather, buds, leaves and flowers of various woody and shrubby plants for about a month.
-During the daytime, they are found in rolled leaves, under loose bark, or in plant litter.
+Most species of beetles emerge from the soil in the spring, when rosaceous plants are in the rose bud phase.
+They usually feed in the early morning, evening and night, as well as in cloudy weather, on the buds, leaves and flowers of various tree and shrub plants for about a month.
+During the daytime, they are found in rolled up leaves, under loose bark, or in the litter under plants.

-Eggs are laid in the soil, legless, white, thick, wrinkled larvae that emerge from them live in the upper layers of the soil, feeding on small plant roots.
-Their influence on the state of plants is insignificant.
+The eggs are laid in the soil, and the legless, white, thick, wrinkled larvae that emerge live in the upper layers of the soil, feeding on the small roots of plants.
+Their influence on the condition of plants is insignificant.
 The larvae also pupate in the soil.
-The pupae are pale white, with black eyes, about 5 mm long.
-The beetles emerge from pupae at the end of summer or autumn, but remain in the soil for the winter.
+The pupae are pale white in color, with black eyes, about 5 mm long.
+The beetles emerge from their pupae in late summer or autumn, but remain in the soil for the winter.

-Before flowering, the bushes can be sprayed with 50% karbofos (no more than 30 grams are required per bucket of water).
+Before flowering, the bushes can be sprayed with 50% karbofos (no more than 30 grams per bucket of water is required).
 Additionally, Confidor and Decis are used.

 Melolontha melolontha, Melolontha hippocastani

-Harm two species of beetles of the same genus.
+Two species of beetles of the same genus cause harm.
 They are similar in appearance and harmfulness.
 Quite large - 22-29 mm.
 Black, but elytra brownish.
-Covered with fine white hairs.
+Covered with white fine hairs.

 They fly already in April in warmer southern regions and in May in colder ones.
-They are active in the afternoon, almost in the evening.
-Widespread in the vicinity of deciduous tree species.
-The flight is 20-40 days, during which they safely eat the foliage.
+They are active in the afternoon and almost evening.
+Distributed near deciduous trees.
+The flight period is 20-40 days, during which they safely eat the foliage.

-The female reproduces masonry at a depth of up to 30 cm.
-They choose medium soils in terms of granulometric composition, while avoiding sandy and rough ones.
+The female reproduces clutches at a depth of up to 30 cm.
+They choose soils that are medium in granulometric composition, avoiding sandy and coarse soils.
 Each female can lay up to 70 eggs.
 After 1-1.5 months, larvae appear.
-The first year of their life cycle, they feed on humus, gradually digging closer and closer under the root systems of various plants.
+For the first year of their life cycle, they feed on humus, gradually digging closer and closer under the root systems of various plants.

-The larva of the May beetle remains in this stage for as long as 3 years.
-Only on the 4th summer of its existence does it pupate.
-And, again, after 1-1.5 months, a beetle comes out of the pupa, which also spends the next winter in the soil.
+The cockchafer larva remains in this stage for 3 years.
+Only in the 4th summer of its existence does it pupate.
+And, again, after 1-1.5 months the beetle emerges from the pupa, which also spends the next winter in the soil.

-May beetle larvae are easily recognizable.
+The larvae of the cockchafer are easily recognizable.
 They are very large (up to 6 cm and sometimes more), white or yellowish-white in color.

-It is important to use the same standard insecticides - Nurell D, Zolon, Sharpei and Karate during the period of active wrecking of beetles and their larvae.
-During the process of their degeneration and pupation in the presence of drip irrigation, Marshall, Bazudin, Aktara and Zolon are added to the nutrient solution in the required concentrations.
-If there is no drip irrigation in this farm, then the soil is treated with Force, as well as Aktara VDG 250g / l.
+It is important to use the same standard insecticides - Nurell D, Zolon, Shar Pei and Karate during the period of active pest control of beetles and their larvae.
+During the process of their degeneration and pupation in the presence of drip irrigation, Marshall, Bazudin, Aktaru and Zolon are added to the nutrient solution in the required concentrations.
+If there is no drip irrigation on a given farm, then the soil is treated with Force, as well as Aktara VDG 250g/l.

 Strawberry pests – Raspberry-strawberry weevil